shopsys/shopsys/docs/frontend-api/authentication.md

 The access token carries basic user information such as its UUID, name, email and role list.

-If you're running an application in [Docker](../installation/installation-using-docker-application-setup.md) and you have [allowed frontend API on the first domain](./introduction-to-frontend-api.md) you can run curl command to get pair of tokens like this:
+If you're running an application in [Docker](../installation/installation-using-docker-application-setup.md) and you have [allowed frontend API on the first domain](./introduction-to-frontend-api.md), you can run a curl command to get pair of tokens like this:

 ```sh
   curl